Product Segmentation for Retail with Python

 Can we assume that the sales follow a normal distribution?

-Most of the simple inventory management methods are based on the assumption that the demand follows a normal distribution.
+Most simple inventory management methods assume that demand follows a normal distribution.

 Why?